-This course explores the arts and architecture of western Europe from around 300 to 1350.
-In our lectures and discussions, we will look at paintings, sculpture, manuscripts, metalwork and stained glass windows created by the many cultures of this rich and diverse period in the history of art.
-Our approach is multifaceted: in addition to issues of style, technique and iconography, we also address issues of viewing, patronage and gender throughout the semester.
+In this course, we will explore the arts and architecture of western Europe from around 300 to 1350.
+In our lectures and discussions, we will look at buildings, paintings, sculpture, manuscripts, metalwork and stained glass windows created by the many cultures of this rich and diverse period in the history of art.
+Our approach will be multifaceted: in addition to issues of style, technique and iconography, we will also address issues of viewing, patronage and gender throughout the semester.

 Art 264: Race and Difference in Medieval Art

 Were the Middle Ages white?
 This seminar is an introduction to the ways that conceptions of race and difference were active in the visual culture of the later Middle Ages (ca. 1000-1500) in Europe, a period that is often mistakenly racialized as White in popular culture.
 The course also examines how European colonialism shapes our ideas about medieval art and how medieval art has been used to support racist and white supremacist ideologies.

 In this seminar, students explore the early medieval period, a time of dynamic transformation.
 Migrating and conquering cultures brought new approaches to art and architecture that forever changed the visual landscape of the early medieval world.
 Students examine the art of the Christian empires of the Mediterranean, the monastic traditions of Egypt and Nubia, Germanic cultures (the barbarians), the Islamic caliphate in Spain, and the Carolingians and Ottonians in northern Europe.